nihilson/JavaBasics/README.md

-# JavaBasics
+# Learn Java By TestCases
-An attempt to learn and remember Java Programming by writing TestCases for Java APIs.
+An attempt to learn and remember Java Programming concepts by writing TestCases for Java APIs.

 1. CollectionsTest
 2. ConcurrencyTest